nnliu2014/Deck-Of-Cards/README.md

  These are testing classes for Card and Deck Objects.
 They are friend classes of the two main classes and thus can access the non-public members and methods of the main classes.

 ## Testing
- There are 3 unit tests defined for Card and 8 unit tests for Deck, as Described below:
+ There are 3 unit tests defined for Card and 8 unit tests for Deck, as described below:

 ### Unit tests for Card
  1. **testCardCreation** will check if the Card created will have the right suit and rank.